awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.Indexes.QueryAndScan.md

 This example uses a `ProjectionExpression` to indicate that we only want some of the attributes, rather than all of them, to appear in the results\.

-You can also perform `Scan` operations on a secondary index, in the same way that you would do so on a table\.
+You can also perform `Scan` operations on a secondary index, in the same way that you would on a table\.
 The following is a scan on *GenreAndPriceIndex*:

 ```
 // Return all of the data in the index